Boulton's Birds - Part Sixteen

 Only three variants were recorded in Carlton Ware's pattern records.

 The second, shown below, was assigned the consecutive pattern number 3321.
-As with its predecessor, it too was given a MATT GLAZE, this time over a CHOCOLATE ground with a BLUE cloud.
+As with its predecessor,

 BLUE cloud; MATT GLAZE; underglaze printed and painted; reprinted in gold.